davidde/notes/BASH.md

 It is usually best to stick with the default location, so your SSH client will automatically find your SSH keys when attempting to authenticate.
-However, if you have previously generated ~/.ssh/id_rsa, you will be asked permission to overwrite; obviously do not overwrite if you still need to be able to authenticate using that key!
-In this case you need to specify a different name.
+However, if you have previously generated ~/.ssh/id_rsa, you will be asked permission to overwrite; obviously do not overwrite if you still need to be able to authenticate using the old key!
+In this case you need to specify a different name (but note that is is probably more convenient to simply reuse your existing key).

 *Optionally* provide a **passphrase**, which is used to encrypt the private key file on disk.
 This is an additional security that makes the private key by itself useless to an attacker.